-So sometimes we have to understand that some degree of secrecy in the War on Terror is That having been said, I think that the necessary. for for transparency, presumption should be disclosure, and we've expressed that presumption in the Freedom of the Privacy Act and like laws can't take those Information Act.
-But we as absolutes, as without exception.
+So sometimes we have to understand that some degree of secrecy in the War on Terror is necessary.
+That having been said, I think that the presumption should be for transparency, for disclosure, and we've expressed that presumption in Privacy Act and the Freedom laws like the of can't Information Act.
+But we take those as absolutes, as without exception.